ASaiM/hmp_mock_tests/doc/report/report.md

 The first step in the comparison of *EBI metagenomics* results and ASaiM results is the comparison of rDNA sequences extracted with both methods to determine if similar rDNA sequences are found with both methods.
 We first compare the extracted rDNA sequences using the names of the corresponding raw sequences.
 However, rDNA sequence extraction process is executed after quality treatment and dereplication in both pipelines.
 Some duplicated sequences were then eliminated during dereplication process and the pool of sequences are then not comparable using only their names.
 To compare rDNA sequences, we run blastn 2.2.31 [@camacho_blast_2009] on rDNA sequences found with *EBI metagenomics* against rDNA sequences found with ASaiM.
 Sequences are considered as similar between both pipelines if the similarity percentage is higher than 98\% on more than 98\% of the sequence length and if the e-value is below 1$\cdot 10^{-16}$.
 We also compare to expected rDNA sequences: we run SortMeRNA with same parameters as in ASaiM but with a database made of rDNAs extracted from the reference genomes of the expected organisms.

 In ASaiM framework, *MetaPhlAn* computes the relative abundance of clades only on assigned reads.
 No count is made of non assigned reads unlike *EBI metagenomics* pipeline.
-To compare relative abundances between both pipelines, we focus on relative abundances computed on OTUS or reads with a complete taxonomic assignation from kingdom to family.
+To compare relative abundances between both pipelines, we focus on relative abundances computed on OTUs or reads with a complete taxonomic assignation from kingdom to family.
 These results are also compared to relative mapping-based abundances.

 Both *EBI metagenomics* and ASaiM workflows group functional matches into GO slim terms, a subset of the terms in the whole Gene Ontology focusing on microbial metabolic functions.
 These GO slim terms give a broad overview of the ontology content.
 To compare *EBI metagenomics* and ASaiM results, relative abundance of GO slim terms for both samples and both workflows are concatenated and compared, given the workflow depicted in Figure \ref{go_slim_comparison_workflow}.